Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Analysis

 \subsection{Justifying the Masked Unconditional Path}

 ACG relies on a single-pass surrogate of the text-only path, $O_{\text{uncond}}^{\text{mask}}$, obtained by masking visual keys in attention (Sec.~\ref{sec:method}).
-We validate that this surrogate faithfully reflects the ungrounded, language-prior regime that emerges when visual evidence is weak or absent.
+Here, we provide empirical evidence that this surrogate tracks the ungrounded, language-prior regime that emerges when visual evidence becomes weak or uninformative.